 - Request for court-ordered or mandated treatment or assessment

 - Forensic evaluations

 Some individuals may prefer to locate and connect with community providers independently of our referral coordinators.
-UMBC students: use The Shrink Space to search for the provider that’s right for you and referrals are sent to your inbox.
+UMBC students: use WellTrack Connect to search for the provider that’s right for you and referrals are sent to your inbox.
 Use your UMBC ID for secure, single sign-on.
 You may also work with a referral coordinator to identify your needs and develop a list of recommendations and referrals.
 Please contact us for an appointment!